18 July 2024

 1. Type of filter

-526-8686-010: 455.00kHz centr. frequency / 0.45kHz BW @ -3dB / 2.00kHz BW @ -60dB / -5dB insertion loss / 7-poles (simply 500Hz / 7-poles filter)
+526-8686-010: 455.00kHz center frequency / 0.45kHz BW @ -3dB / 2.00kHz BW @ -60dB / -5dB insertion loss / 7-poles (simply 500Hz / 7-poles filter)

-526-8686-030 (alias XF-115C): 455.00kHz centr. frequency / 0.5kHz BW @ -6dB / 2.00kHz BW @ -60dB / -5dB insertion loss / 7-poles (simply 500Hz / 7-poles filter)
+526-8686-030 (alias XF-115C): 455.00kHz center frequency / 0.45kHz BW @ -6dB / 2.00kHz BW @ -60dB / -5dB insertion loss / 7-poles (simply 500Hz / 7-poles filter)

 2. ESD protection

-Install and use some ESD protection tools on bench like ESD mat grounded properly through 1.5MOhms resistor and wrist-band connected to the ESD mat at the corner.
+Install and use some ESD protection tools on bench like ESD mat grounded properly through 1.5MOhms resistor and wristband connected to the ESD mat at the corner.

-2. Installation the filter (hardware)
+3. Installation the filter (hardware)

 For correct installation you can follow the manual for FT-817ND see page 74 (or respective FT-8xx version of radios).